ddarshney/Microsoft_TEAMS_Meet/README.md

 left participant wants to start the new meeting.

--   **�⭐Week 4: Adapt phase**  Added the text messaging facility with other members in the same room , with the custom username being the display name - kind of a basic chat application facility using socket.io.
+**✨Week 4: Adapt phase**  Added the text messaging facility with other members in the same room , with the custom username being the display name - kind of a basic chat application facility using socket.io.
 I added the notification facility when the user joins/leaves and raise hand feature.